 - Executive summary

-The executive summary is one of your best chances to grab a potential investors interest if you are seeking financing.
+As the saying goes, ‘first impression counts’.
+The executive summary is one of your best chances to grab a potential investor’s interest if you are seeking financing.

-If you are a startup business, you will not have that much information as an established business, therefore, stick to your strengths; which are your background and experience and also demonstrate that you have done thorough market analysis as indicated in step two above.
+If you are a start-up business, you will not have as much information as an established business.
+It is thus better to stick to your strengths such as your background and experience.
+You can also show that you have done a thorough market analysis as indicated in step two above.

 - Company description

-This section is for the provision of a high level review of the different elements of your business.
-In the company description, describe the nature of your business and list the demands that you are planning to satisfy.
+This section is for the provision of a high-level review of the different elements of your business.
+In the company description, describe the nature of your business and list the demands that you are planning to meet.

 Explain how your products or services meet these needs.
 List the targeted market that your business will serve and explain why you believe your business will be successful.